AdolfCarr/Final-project-Android-device-connection-Through-BLE-to-a-Blood-Pressure-Monitor/README.md

 # Blood-Pressure-Monitor-BLE-Omron-Hem-7156t
-Final Project conecting a Blood Monitor Pressure model Omron hem-7156t  to an Android Smartphone
+Final Project connecting a Blood Monitor Pressure through Bluetooth Low Energy (BLE) to an Android Smartphone.

+Contact me for more info, make a Pull Request through a fork.

+Greetings.